My mother had a green thumb. When she finally retired at the age of 72, she immersed herself in gardening.

 - Note that there are vertical gardens that you can install (or build) and they can be placed on a wall, like the side of the house.

 - For some seniors, handling gardening tools can be difficult.
 You will want to look for ergonomic tools that have larger than normal handles that are not slippery.
-(But not so large that your elderly mother or father could not handle.)
+(But not so large that your elderly mother or father could not handle it.)
 You also want to consider the weight of the tool as well.

-- The tool(s) that you select truly depends on the issue(s) the elderly person is having.
-Whether it be arthritis, Parkinsons, vision problems or mobility problems – the idea is to do your best to accommodate that problem.
+- The right tools make a difference.
+The tool(s) that you select truly depends on the issue(s) the elderly person is having.
+Whether it be arthritis, Parkinson’s, vision problems, or mobility problems – the idea is to do your best to accommodate that problem.

 - I would avoid power tools completely and only use manual ones.

 - If, for whatever reason, your elderly parent cannot go outside – consider creating a space within the home for indoor gardening.
-Of course you can use pots on shelves and tower gardens.
+Of course, you can use pots on shelves and in tower gardens.
 You can also get ultra fancy and purchase indoor garden kits that come complete with their own LED lights.

 - Hire help for the tasks that are just too difficult or strenuous to do.

 - Make sure to wear the proper clothing.
-Proper shoes (no sandals or anything that can slip off easily), large brimmed hats to keep the sun off of you, gardening gloves and use bug spray and protect your skin with sunscreen lotion.
+Proper shoes (no sandals or anything that can slip off easily), large brimmed hats to keep the sun off of you, gardening gloves and use bug spray to avoid insect bites.
+Also, be sure to protect your skin with sunscreen lotion.

-- Keep a jug or bottle of water nearby and within easy access and of course, drink often to avoid dehydration.
+- Keep a jug or bottle of water nearby and within easy access and of course, drink plenty of water often to avoid dehydration.